T cells and autoantibodies in RA

 patients receiving ORENCIA.
 Periodic skin examinations are recommended for all ORENCIA-treated patients, particularly those with risk factors for skin cancer.

 Blood Glucose Testing: ORENCIA for intravenous administration contains maltose, which may result in falsely elevated blood glucose readings on the day of infusion when using blood glucose monitors with test strips utilizing glucose dehydrogenase pyrroloquinoline quinone

 Pregnancy: There are no adequate and well-controlled studies of ORENCIA use in pregnant women and the data with ORENCIA use in pregnant women are insufficient to inform on drug-associated risk.
 A pregnancy registry has been established to monitor pregnancy outcomes in women exposed to ORENCIA during pregnancy.
 Healthcare professionals are encouraged to register patients by calling 1-877-311-8972.

 Lactation: There is no information regarding the presence of abatacept in human milk, the effects on the breastfed infant, or the effects on milk production.
 However, abatacept was present in the milk of lactating rats dosed with abatacept.

-Most Serious Adverse Reactions: Serious infections
+Most Serious Adverse Reactions: In controlled clinical trials, adult RA patients experienced serious infections

 Malignancies: The overall frequency of malignancies was similar between adult RA patients treated with ORENCIA or placebo.
 However, more cases of lung cancer were observed in patients treated with ORENCIA (0.2%) than those on placebo (0%).
 A higher rate of lymphoma was seen compared to the general population; however, patients with RA, particularly those with highly active disease, are at a higher risk for the development of lymphoma.
 The potential role of ORENCIA in the development of malignancies in humans is unknown.